calvink11/my_project/Traffic_Sign/README.md

 # Traffic Signal Recognition

-#### For this era of the technologically advanced, develop of the autonomous vehicles is the possible significant transportation in the future.
-Autonomous vehicles when driving on the road need to detect the location of traffic signs and identify the current traffic signs and determine the direction or speed of travel.
-I want to made this traffic sign recognition system to front let camera of vehicle detect traffic signs and study how the system can be applied to autonomous vehicles.
+#### For this era of the technologically advanced, the development of autonomous vehicles is a possible significant transportation option in the future.
+Autonomous vehicles, when driving on the road, need to detect the location of traffic signs and identify the current traffic signs and determine the direction or speed of travel.
+I want to make a traffic sign recognition system using to front camera of a vehicle to detect traffic signs and study how the system can be applied to autonomous vehicles
 ___
 ### Technologies and Tools
 1. Object Detection